scverse/scanpy/README.md

 http://dx.doi.org/10.1038/nmeth.3971).

 <a id="ref_ester96"></a>
-Ester *et al.*
+Ester *et al.* (1996),
-*A Density-Based Algorithm for Discovering Clusters in Large Spatial Databases with Noise* [Proceedings of the 2nd International Conference on Knowledge Discovery and Data Mining, Portland, OR, AAAI Press, pp. 226-231]
+*A Density-Based Algorithm for Discovering Clusters in Large Spatial Databases with Noise* [Proceedings of the 2nd International Conference on Knowledge Discovery and Data Mining, Portland, OR, pp. 226-231] (http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.121.9220)
-(http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.121.9220)

 <a id="ref_haghverdi15"></a>